 PPA hopes to expand food options in the Park, with a focus on interesting, affordable, seasonal and healthy food.
 We are looking for an operator with a commitment to partnering with us, providing a unique amenity to Park visitors, and contributing to the flourishing food culture of Brooklyn.

-Currently, PPA seeks proposals for the sale of food and beverage from Mobile Food Units at several key locations around the park, including Third Street and Prospect Park West, Bartel-Pritchard Square, the Willink Entrance, the Lincoln Road Entrance, the Parkside Entrance and the Vanderbilt Playground Loop.
+Currently, PPA seeks proposals for the sale of food and beverage from Mobile Food Units at one location in the park: Ninth Street and Prospect Park West.

 PROJECT MANAGER